TirthChhatrala/cultural-explorer-map/README.md

 **Cultural Explorer Map** is more than a travel planner.
 It is a **complete cultural discovery ecosystem** designed to help travelers, students, explorers, and culture enthusiasts experience the richness of India through technology, intelligent recommendations, immersive exploration tools, and a gamified reward system that makes every visit exciting.

-Whether you're planning a weekend getaway, a luxury vacation, a spiritual journey, or simply exploring India's cultural diversity — the platform provides everything needed in one place — including quizzes, leaderboards, achievements, exclusive discount rewards, and full multi-language support.
+Whether you're planning a weekend getaway, a luxury vacation, a spiritual journey, or simply exploring India's cultural diversity — the platform provides everything needed in one place — including AI-powered trip suggestions, quizzes, leaderboards, achievements, exclusive discount rewards, and full multi-language support.

 <br/>